duckstax/otterbrix/README.md

 Applications server

-This is an attempt to provide very easy to use Lua Application Server working over HTTP and WebSockets  protocol . rocketjoe is an application server for micro-services architecture.
+This is an attempt to provide very easy to use Lua Application Server working over HTTP and WebSockets  protocol .
+RocketJoe is an application server for micro-services architecture.

 ### Under heavy development.
 Come back later